lemoment/letsschedit/README.md

 * peewee
 * PyMySQL

+## Installation & Setup
-To install the required python packages, you can simply run `pip install -r ./source/api/requirements.txt`.
+To setup the development environment, all required packages must be present.
+To install the all required packages, you can simply run `python setup.py`.
+It will automatically check your system environment and install all the necessary Node.js and Python packages.

+### MariaDB
-MariaDB is also required to run this application.
-Installation varies depending on the system on which you plan on hosting the backend server.
+MariaDB is required to run the RESTful application.
+Installation varies depending on the system on which you plan on hosting the API server.
 You can read installation instructions on the [official guide](https://downloads.mariadb.org/mariadb/repositories/#mirror=rackspace).
 To install it on Arch Linux:

 ```sh
   $ su -